jeftegoes/AwsOverview/AWS SNS.md

 - JSON policy used to filter messages sent to SNS topic's subscriptions.
 - If a subscription doesn't have a filter policy, it receives every message.

+# 9. Dead Letter Queue (DLQ)

+- After exhausting the delivery policy (delivery retries), messages that haven’t been delivered are discarded unless you set a DLQ (Dead Letter Queue).
+- Redrive Policy - JSON object that refers to the ARN of the DLQ (SQS or SQS FIFO).
+- DLQ is attached to SNS Subscription-level (rather than the SNS Topic).